AnyChart/docs.anychart.com/Maps/Seat_Maps/Seat_Map.md

 {sample}Maps\_Seat\_06{sample}

 To edit the information described in our tooltips, use the {api:anychart.charts.Map#tooltip}tooltip(){api} method.
-We can edit the text in the title and in the body of a tooltip using the {api:anychart.core.ui.ChartTooltip#titleFormatter}titleFormatter(){api} and {api:anychart.core.ui.ChartTooltip#textFormatter}textFormatter(){api} methods, as well as the tooltips' appearance: their form, colors, etc. You can find more information about tooltips in our [Tooltips](../../Common_Settings/Tooltip) and [Map Tooltips](../Tooltips) articles.
+Text in the tooltip title and text of the body of a tooltip are to be formatted using the {api:anychart.core.ui.ChartTooltip#titleFormatter}titleFormatter(){api} and {api:anychart.core.ui.ChartTooltip#textFormatter}textFormatter(){api} methods; these methods are also responsible for tooltips' appearance: their form, colors, etc. You can find more information about tooltips in our [Tooltips](../../Common_Settings/Tooltip) and [Map Tooltips](../Tooltips) articles.

 ```
 // set the tooltips